anmoldhama/javascript_learnings/databases/mySQL.md

 📘 1–10: Basic SQL & MySQL Fundamentals
-What is MySQL and how is it different from SQL?
+What is MySQL and how is it different from SQL? ans : it is a software to manage the relational databases and SQL is a structured query language.

-What are the different data types supported by MySQL?
+What are the different data types supported by MySQL? ans : varchar
+      char
+      number

-How do you create a database in MySQL?
+How do you create a database in MySQL? ans : create database name db_name;

-How do you create a table in MySQL?
+How do you create a table in MySQL? ans : create table name table_name;

-What is the difference between CHAR and VARCHAR?
+What is the difference between CHAR and VARCHAR? ans : varchar is used to predefine the length of the column.
+      whereas char is not have the fixed length;

-How do you insert data into a MySQL table?
+How do you insert data into a MySQL table? ans :

 How do you update records in a table?